-The 2011 Frederique Constant Heart Beat Manufacture GMT (ref.
-FC-938WR4H6) is yet another resolute step of the young brand towards becoming a true Manufacture, which is capable of making its own calibers.
+The 2011 Heart Beat Manufacture GMT (ref.
+FC-938WR4H6) is Frederique Constant’s yet another resolute step towards becoming a true Manufacture, which is capable of making its own calibers.

-I must admit that I was somewhat surprised to know that the Swiss watchmaker again decided to make its own manufacture-grade caliber to power this new model.
+I was somewhat surprised to know that the Swiss watchmaker again decided to make its own manufacture-grade caliber to power this new model.
 I mean, the move is bold because it not only requires a significant amount of cash to be invested into buying the necessary hardware but also because you need the expertise to design and build the mechanisms from scratch.

-Perhaps, Frederique Constant plans to become a full-fledged Manufacture in order to lower its dependence on external suppliers of assembled movements.
+Perhaps, Frederique Constant has finally decided to become a full-fledged Manufacture in order to lower its dependence on external suppliers of assembled movements.

-Given the fact that ETA will gradually stop selling their blank calibers to third-party buyers that compete with other watchmaking brands working under the Swatch Group umbrella, other watchmakers haven’t been given a lot of moves to chose from, have they?
+Given the fact that ETA will gradually stop selling their blank calibers to third-party buyers that compete with other watchmaking brands working under the Swatch Group umbrella, other watchmakers haven’t been given a lot of moves to choose from, have they?

 Built on 27 jewels and beating at a standard pace of 28,800 vibrations per hour, the new Caliber FC-938 automatic movement not only tells current time but also features a useful second time-zone display with a nice and handy day/night indicator, which is placed at 8 hours.

-Significantly increasing the movement’s desirability, Frederique Constant decorated the caliber with a circular-grained motif, as well as adorned the chamfered and rhodium-plated balance bridge with the famous Geneva stripes pattern (although, to my taste, they should have chosen some other decor for this part, as small as at is.)
+Significantly increasing the movement’s desirability, Frederique Constant decorated the caliber with a circular-grained motif, as well as adorned the chamfered and rhodium-plated balance bridge with the famous Geneva stripes pattern (although, to my taste, they should have chosen some other decor for this part, as small as it is.)

 The balance wheel is perfectly visible through a large aperture at 6 o’clock.
 To my taste, there is nothing to look at this cheap take on a much more expensive (and also a lot more difficult to make) tourbillon escapement.

 I truly hope that one day FC will reach the level of technical expertise when it will be able to produce real tourbillons of its own.